2016 Touriga Nacional

 The Touriga grapes are picked early at 13 Baume to retain flavour freshness and then de-stemmed in small fermenters.
-Cool fermentation at 24 deg C and extended skin contact for 21 days build the palate.
+Cool fermentation at 24 degrees celsius and extended skin contact for 21 days to build the palate.
 Post fermentation the wine is matured in French Oak for 9 months before being blended and bottled.

 The palate is inky and lush with fresh Turkish delight and summer pudding flavours framed by velvety, mouth coating, tannins.